South County Bike Path

 - The off-road section follows a sweeping curve and then passes through a tunnel under Route 108, which is a public art space.

 - The path enters Narragansett and passes through a remote wooded section before ending at Mumford Road.
 By taking a right, you can link to Route 1A (Kingstown Road) and use an on-road bike route to reach the ocean or the Narragansett Pier area.
+A new section under construction by the town of Narragansett wull extend the path to the Narragansett Community Center.

 Spot graffiti, trash, or other maintenance problems?
 Contact the South Kingstown Recreation Department at (401) 789-9301 or the Narragansett Parks and Recreation Department at (401) 782-0658.